-Depending on the type of pet you have, its size, and the quality of food you choose to buy, you could be spending anywhere from $20 a month to $100 or more.
+Depending on the type of pet you have, its size, and the quality of food you choose to buy, your food expenses may be anywhere from $20 a month to $100 or more.

 Our first adoption, Duke, was supposedly a lab puppy.

-If you’re looking to cut down on the dog food expense without sacrificing quality, check out Dog Food Advisor for reviews and comparisons.
+If you’re looking to cut down on the expense of food without sacrificing quality, check out Dog Food Advisor for reviews and comparisons.

 The type of pet you’re getting will determine the supplies you need but here’s a list of some of the most common ones: